brennanwalls/brennanwalls.github.io/about.md

 ---

 ### I'm Brennan and I like FOSS.
 In 2020 I moved to Chicago and got the idea to buy a decommisioned server, build a VM datacenter in my closet, and learn networking.
-Through that experience I became obsessed with `*`nix operating systems and the FOSS community as a whole.
+Through that experience I became obsessed with &#42;nix operating systems and the FOSS community as a whole.
 A lot of my time now is spent as the system administrator for my family's business, Polytech, while completing my Bachelor degree in Cybersecurity at WGU.
 I hope to take my experience and start working for a cloud-based team in <a href="https://en.wikipedia.org/wiki/Chicago_Loop" target="_blank">the loop</a> after graduation.

-I live to travel and I am a transit nerd.
-I currently reverse commute from the city into the suburbs via the Metra - it makes me feel like a kid.
-I'm always looking for a new video game or book recommendation and I'm a sucker for minimalist, everyday-carry kit.
+I live to travel and I am a transit nerd who loves to ride bikes.
+I currently reverse commute from the city into the suburbs via the <a href="https://en.wikipedia.org/wiki/Metra" target="_blank">Metra</a> - it makes me feel like a kid.
+I'm always looking for a new video game or book recommendation.

 ### Skills
 - Linux